AI's suggestion - looks good, right?

-Hook Up Ref to NimbleTools and Level Up Your Coding Agents
+How to Hook Up Ref to Your Coding Agents for Better Answers

 TL;DR: AI agents fail because they search through outdated docs and blog posts.
-I deployed Ref (precision search for technical docs) on NimbleTools (MCP runtime) in 5 minutes.
+I deployed Ref (precision search for technical docs) as an MCP server using mpak in under 2 minutes.
 Result: 93% fewer tokens, current code every time, and no more debugging hallucinated AWS examples.

 Last Tuesday, my AI coding assistant insisted this was the correct way to launch an EC2 instance: